dougeby/IntuneDocs/intune/network-access-control-integrate.md

 8. Once the device is enrolled and compliant, NAC partner solution gets the state from Intune.
 9. Connection is successfully established which allows the device access to corporate resources.

+## Use NAC on your iOS devices

+When you create an [iOS VPN profile](vpn-settings-ios.md), you can allow Network Access Control (NAC).
+This feature includes the NAC ID of the device in the VPN profile.
+The NAC partner solution, such as Citrix, can then get the ID, and confirm if the VPN profile is compliant or not compliant.

+Currently, there aren’t any NAC partner solutions or VPN clients that support network access control.

+To use this feature, be sure:

+- Install the latest version of your NAC partner solution in your environment.
+Some VPN clients don't support this feature yet.
+- In the [iOS VPN profile](vpn-settings-ios.md), choose to enable network access control.
+This setting includes the ID information in the VPN profile.
+- Know that if the VPN is connected when the device checks in, a security feature causes the VPN profile to disconnect.

 ## Next steps

 - [Integrate Cisco ISE with Intune](http://www.cisco.com/c/en/us/td/docs/security/ise/2-1/admin_guide/b_ise_admin_guide_21/b_ise_admin_guide_20_chapter_01000.html)